-It took a few months and some “dogged determination,” but by the end of March Erica had finished the Sunburst Cable Cardigan, knit our Vintage yarn!
+It took a few months and some “dogged determination,” but by the end of March Erica had finished the Sunburst Cable Cardigan (sadly this pattern is no longer available), knit in our Vintage yarn!
 The stylish sweater is knit sideways with cables wrapping around the waist.
 She knit short-rows for more flattering shape and finished it off with an i-chord edge.
 “I’m really pleased with the result.
 It captures the spirit of the original sweater and makes it available to the handknitter.”

 What’s your favorite project?

 It’s constantly changing, since my favorite project is always my current project.
 I get so excited about new design challenges and coming up with new and elegant approaches to knit design.
 There is always something new and unique to create or discover.
 I do have a few really fun projects in the works that I can’t wait to share!